solveforj/pandemic-central/README.md

 - `processed_data/` contains processed and merged data and ready for training.

+- `data/` contains other necessary datasets such as census or epidemiology.

-- `models/` contains saved model from training and ready for deployment.
+- `models/` contains saved model from training and for later deployment.

 - `generate_data.py` and `preprocess.py` process raw data.

-- `train_scikit.py` uses processed data and trains in deep neural network using Scikit-learn.
+- `train.py` uses processed data and trains in deep neural network using Scikit-learn.

 - `tf_predict.py` does similar thing as train_scikit module but using TensorFlow. *This module is experimental at this moment.*